syoupheng/MTG-Tracker/README.md

 `python3 manage.py migrate`

-Some tables need to be pre-populated so you will have to load the data fixtures by using this command:
+Some tables need to be pre-populated so you will have to load the data fixtures by using this command (the fixture file is located at mysite/MTG_Tracker/fixtures):

-`python3 manage.py loaddata `
+`python3 manage.py loaddata ExpansionFixtures.json`

 ## 5) Generating a secret key